Skip to Content

 Straight Razors

-• Regular blade sharpening keeps your edge keen and safe
+• Regular blade honing keeps your edge sharp while preventing irritation

-• Careful razor handling prevents nicks and cuts
+• Developing a steady hand technique prevents those dreaded nicks and cuts

-• Quality shaving soap creates the perfect glide barrier
+• Building a rich, protective lather with your shaving brush creates the perfect glide

 Cartridge Razors